gvwilson/thirdbit/src/fiction/iffy/index.md

 The two-lane road beneath them climbed one ridge after another, each drop a little shallower than the one before.
 Arctic willow, cotton grass, and purple lupins grew wherever there was soil.
-Yellow patches of tweaked lichen grew wherever there wasn't, patiently working its way into every microscopic crack in the ancient bedrock.
+Tweaked lichen grew in yellow patches wherever there wasn't, patiently working its way into every microscopic crack in the ancient bedrock.
 The truck's tires hummed over grated bridges and crunched on the occasional spill of gravel.
 Every once in a while Iffy heard the cry of a gull.
-It wasn't all that different from being at sea, excep the smell was wrong and Aunt Naggie wasn't going to knock on her door to tell her there was tea.
+It wasn't all that different from being at sea, except the smell was wrong and Aunt Naggie wasn't going to knock on her door to tell her there was tea.